wdwzyyg/ptyrad/docs/params.md

-# Params files for PtyRAD
+# Params files of PtyRAD

-PtyRAD uses a single parameters file to hold a nested dictionary structure for all parameters relevant to each reconstruction task.
+*PtyRAD* uses a single parameters file to hold a nested dictionary structure for all parameters relevant to each reconstruction task.
 These nested dictionaries are usually held by structured text format via `.json`, `.yaml`, or `.toml`.
-The recommended file format for PtyRAD is `.yaml`, or **YAML** for its readability and excellent compatibility.
+The recommended file format for *PtyRAD* is `.yaml`, or **YAML** for its readability and excellent compatibility.

 A complete PtyRAD params file contains 6 main params dictionaries:
 1. `init_params`